Avoiding bad steps in Frank Wolfe variants: Introduction

 \subsection{Related work}

 \textbf{FW variants.} The main drawback of the classic FW algorithm is its slow $O(1/k)$ convergence rate for convex objectives.
 This rate is tight even for strongly convex objectives on polytopes, due to a well understood zig-zagging behaviour near optima on the boundary (see, e.g., \cite{canon1968tight} and \cite{wolfe1970convergence}).
 The study of assumptions and variants leading to faster rates is a rapidly developing field. \\ Alternative or modified directions moving away from "bad" vertices or atoms have a long history, starting at least with the work of Wolfe \cite{wolfe1970convergence} (see \cite{kolmogorov2020practical} and \cite{lacoste2015global} for recent references).
 In addition to considering new directions, the works \cite{braun2019blended} and \cite{braun2017lazifying} propose strategies to skip the linear minimization oracle (LMO) computation from time to time by caching linear minimizers, while the recent work \cite{kolmogorov2020practical} for optimization on polytopes applies recursively a FW variant to smaller polytopes.
 However, to our knowledge, no strategy to avoid short steps has been discussed in these previous works. \\ For smooth strongly convex objectives, the convergence rates of many of these "improved directions" FW variants is linear on polytopes (see, e.g., \cite{beck2017linearly} and \cite{lacoste2015global}).
-Furthermore, in \cite{kerdreux2019restarting} it was proved that convergence rate of an AFW variant is adaptive to H\"{o}lderian error bound conditions interpolating between the general convex case and the strongly convex one. \\ A different approach, adopted in the general smooth convex setting, is to use FW variants to approximate projections (see, e.g., \cite{combettes2020boosting}, \cite{hazan2016variance} and \cite{lan2016conditional}).
-To our knowledge, however, this approach always leads to a sublinear $O(1/\varepsilon)$ LMO complexity.
-Outside the projection free setting, in \cite{mortagy2020walking} a procedure making multiple steps without updating the gradient (in a fashion similar to our SSC) is defined, and it is claimed that the approach traces the piecewise linear projection curve on polytopes, thus leading to the same linear convergence rate of the standard projected gradient method in the strongly convex setting. \\ In the non convex setting, for the classic FW algorithm a convergence rate of $O(1/\sqrt{k})$ was proved in \cite{lacoste2016convergence} and then extended to other variants in \cite{bomze2020active} and \cite{qu2018non}. \\
+Furthermore, in \cite{kerdreux2019restarting} it was proved that convergence rate of an AFW variant is adaptive to H\"{o}lderian error bound conditions interpolating between the general convex case and the strongly convex one. \\ A different approach, adopted in the general smooth convex setting, is to use FW variants to approximate projections.
+In particular, the conditional gradient sliding method uses the FW method to approximate projections on the feasible set within a projected gradient scheme (see, e.g., \cite{hazan2016variance} and \cite{lan2016conditional}).
+Another approach introduced in \cite{combettes2020boosting} for smooth convex objectives implicitly uses the Non Negative Matching Pursuit (NNMP) algorithm to compute an approximate projection of the negative gradient on the tangent cone.
+To our knowledge, however, conditional gradient sliding approaches always lead to a sublinear $O(1/\varepsilon)$ LMO complexity, and the approach in \cite{combettes2020boosting} does not lead to any improvement on the $O(1/\varepsilon)$ worst case gradient complexity of the classic FW. \\ Outside the projection free setting, in \cite{mortagy2020walking} a procedure making multiple steps without updating the gradient (in a fashion similar to our SSC) is defined, and it is claimed that the approach traces the piecewise linear projection curve on polytopes, thus leading to the same linear convergence rate of the standard projected gradient method in the strongly convex setting. \\ In the non convex setting, for the classic FW algorithm a convergence rate of $O(1/\sqrt{k})$ was proved in \cite{lacoste2016convergence} and then extended to other variants in \cite{bomze2020active} and \cite{qu2018non}. \\

 \textbf{KL property.} The KL property (see, e.g., \cite{attouch2010proximal}, \cite{bolte2007clarke} and \cite{bolte2010characterizations}) has been extensively applied to compute the convergence rates of proximal subgradient type methods (see, e.g., \cite{attouch2010proximal}, \cite{attouch2013convergence}, \cite{bolte2017error}, \cite{wang2019global} and \cite{xu2013block}).
 Furthermore, for convex objectives, it has been proved that H\"{o}lderian error bound conditions are a particular case of this property \cite{bolte2017error}.
 However, we are not aware of previous applications to the Frank-Wolfe variants under study in this paper. \\